Hyperopt concepts

 The open-source version of Hyperopt is no longer being maintained.

-Hyperopt will no longer be pre-installed on Databricks Runtime ML 17.0 and above.
-Azure Databricks recommends using Optuna instead for a similar experience and access to more up-to-date hyperparameter tuning algorithms.
+Hyperopt will be removed in the next major DBR ML version.
+Azure Databricks recommends using Optuna for a similar experience and access to more up-to-date hyperparameter tuning algorithms.

 This article describes some of the concepts you need to know to use distributed Hyperopt.